jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 eleventyNavigation:
     order: 4
 ---
 If you're having issues configuring or using MANAGED SETTINGS, the below guidance may help.
-If not, feel free to contact [project-support@bayton.org](mailto:project-support@bayton.org).
+If not, feel free to contact [project-support@bayton.org](mailto:project-support@bayton.org) or join the [Discord](https://discord.gg/YUY7jAjayr)

 ## Built-in warning/status messages